 Vanilla consumed worldwide

-Almost all the vanilla in the world sold worldwide is derived from Mexican vanilla, classified under the genus VANILLA.
-It is a liana of the orchid family, the only edible orchid known.
+Almost all of the world's vanillas traded in the world are derived from Mexican vanilla, classified under the genus VANILLA.
+It is a liana from the orchid family, the only known edible orchid.

 There are several hundred species of the genus VANILLA, but only five are currently cultivated to produce the pods that we consume, some being the subject of intense marketing, others, less known, are mainly consumed locally in certain Central and South America regions.

-- VANILLA PLANIFOLIA: originating in Mexico and by far the most marketed in Madagascar, Reunion, ect.
-(Bourbon vanilla etc…)
+- VANILLA PLANIFOLIA: originally from Mexico and by far the most marketed in Madagascar, Reunion, ect.
+(Bourbon vanilla etc ...)

 - VANILLA x TAHITENSIS, this hybrid developed in Tahiti to fight root melt in Polynesian volcanic lands, was made, it is supposed, from vanilla planifolia and another non-commercial species, probably vanilla odorata which was present in the colonies as an ornamental plant.